2018 Philippine barangay and Sangguniang Kabataan elections: Marawi elections

+The barangay elections in Marawi were delayed due to the siege of Marawi, which lasted for five months.

-By mid-July, the commission has planned to hold the Barangay elections in Marawi in September 2018.
-The commission is uncertain though if the voters have returned to the city.
+By mid-July, the commission had planned to hold the barangay elections in Marawi in September 2018.
+The commission was uncertain, though, if the voters had returned to the city.
 On July 31, the commission decided to hold the elections on September 22.

 On Election Day, a brawl and allegations of vote-buying marred the proceedings.
-Despite this, Col. Romeo Brawner, deputy commander of Joint Task Force Ranao, said that there were no casualties during the day.
+Despite this, Col. Romeo Brawner Jr., deputy commander of Joint Task Force Ranao, said that there were no casualties during the day.
 The commission later said that all winners were proclaimed at least by 6:00 a.m. the following morning.